Men spitting at Hanukkah party bus a ‘bigoted antisemitic attack’, says rabbi

 “The young men who surrounded us were not engaged in political protest; this was a bigoted antisemitic attack in the heart of London, seen by dozens of others, who stood by silently.”

-Video shared online appears to show the attackers making Nazi salutes at the passengers and banging a shoe against the side of the bus.
+“Some of them were angry.
+Some of them were in shock, scared, shaking.

+“The younger ones, they weren’t even talking, they just went to the top of the bus.”

-The rabbi said the men approached the group while they were dancing in Oxford Street.
+Rabbi Glitsenstein said the men approached the group while they were dancing on the famous London street.

-The bus had stopped at the famous shopping destination as part of a city tour to mark Hanukkah, the Jewish Festival of Lights.

 He said: “They quickly became aggressive, and began making profane gestures and yelling ‘Free Palestine!’”

-“Just as everyone returned to the bus, the young men began shouting profanities at the group, throwing at least one projectile on the top of the bus, spitting at the bus, and banging on the windows with their shoes.”

-The bus then drove off and the “Hanukkah party on wheels” continued, according to the rabbi.
+The bus was on a city tour from north-west London to celebrate Hanukkah, the Jewish Festival of Lights.

-The bus tour from north-west London was organised by the religious organisation Chabad, which arranges public menorah (candelabra) lightings and events to celebrate Hanukkah.
+The tour was organised by the religious organisation Chabad, which arranges public menorah (candelabra) lightings and gives out food to mark Hanukkah.

 This year’s festival runs from November 28 to December 6.